stacks-network/docs/src/pages/stacks-blockchain/overview.md

 _A replicated state machine_ is two or more copies ("replicas") of a given set of rules (a "machine") that, in processing a common input (such as the same sequence of transactions), will arrive at the same configuration ("state").
-Bitcoin is a replicated state machine — its state is the set of UTXOs, which each peer has a full copy of, and given a block, all peers will independently calculate the same new UTXO set from the existing one.
+Bitcoin is a replicated state machine — its state is the set of UTXOs, which each peer has a full copy of, and given a block, all peers will independently calculate the same new unspent output (UTXO) set from the existing one.

 _Open-membership_ means that any host on the Internet can join the blockchain and independently calculate the same full replica as all other peers.